 “It seemed like a good design solution; that got my attention,” he said.
 “Then we got involved with this new project in Colorado” — The TPC Colorado, scheduled to open later this year and the first new-build to use Durabunker — “where they wanted to go the revetted-bunker route.
 This seemed like the right solution for that environment, too.

-“Of course, we’re putting a competition in there, so we wanted to ensure they’re viable.
+“Of course, we’re putting competition in there, so we wanted to ensure they’re viable.
 We did a test bunker, got buy-in and decided to rebuild them all using Durabunker.”

-Dale opted to deploy in-house crew this winter, in concert with Korean contractor Daejung.
+Dale opted to deploy an in-house crew this winter, in concert with Korean contractor Daejung.
 All parties are well familiar with the layout: Dale’s original design at opened 16 years ago and despite quickly earning a place in GOLF Magazine’s World Top 100 (it currently sits at #43, the highest of any Asian club built after 1940; Golf Digest ranks it #59 on the planet), Nine Bridges has been the subject of almost continual upgrades and tweaks.

 “Stacked-sod bunkering has always been a feature here.
 In terms of terrain,” Dale explained, “the similarities between Nine Bridges and Gleneagles are pretty striking.
 From the outset, we wanted to accent this unique upland site in the way James Braid would have.

 “But they are a maintenance headache (to say nothing of expense) if we’re replacing bunker walls every other year.
 We also wanted to provide players and television viewers maximum visibility.
 So, over the course of 15 years really, we’ve reduced the number of stacked-sod bunkers by 75 percent and rebuilt the remainders with Durabunker.
-We’re also removing several traditional bunkers on the course, again, to provide maximum strategic and visual impact.”
+We’re also removing several traditional bunkers on the golf course, again, to provide maximum strategic and visual impact.”

 Durabunker is poised to make more prominent inroads here in the Asia-Pacific marketplace following January’s agreement with Better Billy Bunker, whereby the latter will now serve as a sales representative for Durabunker, while Durabunker will become a certified licensed installer of the Better Billy Bunker construction method.
 This stands to further increase deployment of both technologies worldwide, but especially in Asia-Pacific where renovation and new construction markets are strongest.